pdf-raku/PDF-Font-Loader-raku/docs/PDF/Font/Loader.md

 The `:limit($n)` is similar to `:all`, but returns at most the `$n` best matching fonts.

-Any additional options are treated as `FontConfig` pattern attributes.
+Any additional options are treated as a [FontConfig](https://pdf-raku.github.io/FontConfig-raku/FontConfig) pattern attributes.
 For example `:spacing<mono> will select monospace fonts.

 ```raku
 use PDF::Font::Loader;